Jzurcc/Mewgenics-Modding-Documentation/README.md

 >
 > Furthermore, this documentation is provided "as-is" and will not be actively maintained to track newly discovered engine quirks or undocumented behaviors.
 As a modder, you are encouraged to verify and test these implementations within the game yourself.

 For a more continuously updated resource on engine scripting, please refer to **[Ombrellus' GON Scripting Resources](https://github.com/ombrellus/MewgenicsScriptResources)**.
+They actively test out engine resources, but because they are human-tested, they might not have a complete list of syntax and possible keys as of yet.

 Mewgenics utilizes a proprietary engine architecture and data serialization format known as Glaiel Object Notation (GON).
 To accommodate this, the documentation is divided into four functional areas: **Theory**, **Syntax**, **Practice**, and **Reference**.
 Of these, the [**`Schema/`**](./Schema/) directory serves as your primary technical reference and is where you will likely spend the majority of your time during mod development.